linkarzu/linkarzu.github.io/_tabs/about.md

 - You can also `subscribe to my RSS feed` if you'd like to find out what I'm up to.

-## If you like my content, and want to support me
+## If you like this, and want to support me

 - I create and edit my videos in an M1 mac mini, and it's starting to stay behind in the editing side of things, tends to slow me down a bit, I'd like to